Introduction

 - Specificity: ~90-100%, depending on reader training.

-In skilled hands, they provide the same diagnostic confidence.
+In skilled hands, they provide comparable diagnostic confidence.

 What's New: Quantification and Therapy Monitoring

-The biggest evolution is how these tracers fit into today's anti-amyloid treatment era (e.g., lecanemab, donanemab, aducanumab):
+The integration of these tracers in the anti-amyloid treatment era (e.g., lecanemab, donanemab, aducanumab) marks a significant evolution:

-This means that if your patient needs a PET to see how much amyloid remains after starting treatment - especially without a baseline scan - Vizamyl's on-label quantification supports a clear, defensible answer for both the clinician and payor.
+This means that if your patient needs a PET to assess amyloid levels after starting treatment, Vizamyl's on-label quantification provides a clear, defensible answer for both clinicians and payors.

 Safety